Fortification of Dorchester Heights: Fortification

-Washington first placed some of the heavy cannons from Ticonderoga at Lechmere's Point and Cobble Hill in Cambridge, and on Lamb's Dam in Roxbury.
-As a diversion against the planned move on the Dorchester Heights, he ordered these batteries to open fire on the town on the night of March 2, which fire the British returned, without significant casualties on either side.
-These cannonades were repeated on the night of March 3, while preparations for the taking of the heights continued.
+Washington first placed some of the heavy cannons from Ticonderoga at Lechmere's Point and Cobble Hill in Cambridge and on Lamb's Dam in Roxbury.
+As a diversion against the planned move on the Dorchester Heights, he ordered these batteries to open fire on the town on the night of March 2; the British returned fire without significant casualties on either side.
+These cannonades were repeated on the night of March 3, while preparations continued for taking the heights.

-On the night of March 4, 1776, the batteries opened fire again, but this time the fire was accompanied by action.
-This cannonade was continued on three successive nights, and while the British were focused on this, the Americans made preparations to implement a plan devised by Rufus Putnam to break the long siege.

-The American objective was to get cannon onto Dorchester Heights, and fortify the position.
+On the night of March 4, the batteries opened fire again, but this time the fire was accompanied by action.
+This cannonade was continued on three successive nights, while the Americans made preparations to implement a plan devised by Rufus Putnam to break the long siege.
+The American objective was to get cannon onto Dorchester Heights and fortify the position.
 However, the ground was frozen, so digging was impossible.
-Putnam, who had been a millwright, devised a plan using chandeliers (heavy timbers, 10 feet long, used as frames) and fascines.
+Putnam had been a millwright, and he devised a plan using chandeliers (heavy timbers, 10 feet long, used as frames) and fascines.
 These were prefabricated out of sight of the British.

-General John Thomas and about 2,500 troops quietly marched to the top of Dorchester Heights, hauling tools, the prefabricated fortifications and cannon placements.
+General John Thomas, John Goddard, and about 2,500 troops quietly marched to the top of Dorchester Heights, hauling artillery, tools, and other military materials that had just arrived from Fort Ticonderoga to create the prefabricated fortifications and cannon placements.
 Hay bales were placed between the path taken by the troops and the harbor in order to muffle the sounds of the activity.
-Throughout the night, these troops and their relief labored at hauling cannon and building the parapet overlooking the town and the harbor.
+Throughout the night, these troops labored at hauling cannon and building the parapet overlooking the town and the harbor.
 General Washington was present to provide moral support and encouragement, reminding them that March 5 was the sixth anniversary of the Boston Massacre.
 By 4 a.m., they had constructed fortifications that were proof against small arms and grapeshot.
 Work continued on the positions, with troops cutting down trees and constructing abbatis to impede any British assault on the works.
 The outside of the works also included rock-filled barrels that could be rolled down the hill at attacking troops.

 Washington anticipated that General Howe and his troops would either flee or try to take the hill, an action that would have probably been reminiscent of the Battle of Bunker Hill, which was a disaster for the British.
 If Howe decided to launch an attack on the heights, Washington planned to launch an attack against the city from Cambridge.
 As part of the preparations, he readied two floating batteries and boats sufficient to carry almost 3,000 troops.
-Washington's judgment of Howe's options was accurate; they were exactly the options Howe considered.
+Washington's judgment of Howe's options was accurate; they were exactly the options that Howe considered.